-- The heel gets a little help through the addition of welded overlays.
-These welded overlays are quite pliable, so there is just enough heel support without too much stiffness.
+- Heel gets a little help through the addition of welded overlays.

 The no-fuss midsole is occupied by Nike’s patented Phylon foam for consistency in cushioning, responsiveness, and durability.
 As the foam covers the whole midsole, there is enhanced motion through the gait cycle.

 This midsole material is also present in some Nike road running shoes like the Flex RN 2018 and Nike Downshifter 7.